hashicorp/field-workshops-consul/instruqt-tracks/secure-service-networking-for-aws/01-introducing-secure-service-networking-for-aws/assignment.md

 difficulty: basic
 timelimit: 600
 ---
-In this workshop you are going to use the HashiCorp Cloud Platform (HCP).
+In this workshop you are going to use the HashiCorp Cloud Platform (HCP) to securely interconnect services across the platforms shown in the `Infrastructure Overview` tab.
 Before we create a managed Consul service on HCP we need to create an HCP account and a service principal.
 We will use the Service Principals "ID" and "Key" in the following Instruqt workshop challenges.

 In this Instruqt challenge we are going to:

 1. Create an HCP (HashiCorp Cloud Platform) account
 2. Verify your HCP auth credentials using terrafrom

-NOTE:You can find video insructions via the document/notes icon in the top right corner of this web page.
+NOTE: You can find video insructions via the document/notes icon in the top right corner of this web page.

+Continue with the steps below:

 1) Create an HCP Account
 ===